ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/restore.markdown

 {NOTE: This procedure is advisable only when restoring a Snapshot.}

-* Simultaneously restoring a [logical backup](../../../../client-api/operations/maintenance/backup/backup#logical-backup-or-simply-backup) by multiple nodes, triggers each node to send change-vector updates to all other nodes.
+* Simultaneously restoring a [logical-backup](../../../../client-api/operations/maintenance/backup/backup#logical-backup-or-simply-backup) by multiple nodes, triggers each node to send change-vector updates to all other nodes.
 * Simultaneously restoring [a snapshot](../../../../client-api/operations/maintenance/backup/backup#snapshot) does **not** initiate this behavior, because the databases kept by all nodes are considered identical.

 {NOTE/}